mantisvn/lumen-sample/README.md

 # Install project
 - Run start.sh from root folder of project
-- Vendor folder will be install by extracting vendor.tar.gz
-- The app access via http://localhost:8080
+- The app base URL: http://localhost:8080

 # Limitation
 - This app does not use any authenticate